-The National Aeronautics and Space Administration’s Shared Services Center (NSSC) employed/deployed the first Robot in the government and its Intelligent Automation Services office has operated and allowed NASA to pioneer RPA for almost two years: the George Washington Robot was born April 27th, 2016.
+NASA’s Shared Services Center (NSSC) employed/deployed the first Robot in the government and its Intelligent Automation Services office has operated and allowed NASA to pioneer RPA for almost two years: the George Washington Robot was born April 27, 2016.

 In addition to highlighting RPA and AI, the budget mentions some impressive commitments to helping make RPA and AI a mission multiplier.
 Other examples in the budget include:

 - Support for America’s prominence in critical technologies.
 The budget provides $688 million for the National Institute of Standards and Technology to conduct cutting-edge research including AI, quantum computing, and microelectronics.